In his closing speech to South Carolina voters, Donald Trump delivered a chilling paean to mass slaughter:

 While each state’s demographics are changing at different paces and are being driven by different racial or ethnic groups, one trend is unmistakable: Non-Hispanic white voters are a shrinking share of the electorate.

-Rise and rage, ban the Muslims, deport the immigrants, build a wall, suppress voters, destroy the woman.
-Macro forces are trumping micro events.
+Ban the Muslims, deport the immigrants, build a wall, suppress voters, destroy the woman.
+These dark impulses are driving the 2016 election.
 This is not an indictment of any individual.
 It is an acknowledgement of reality.

 That’s not to say that Trump or Sanders have monolithic support, that their supporters share the same beliefs, or that they are ideologically similar in any way, but that the driving force powering their campaigns is unmistakably white, straight and male.
 And those men are leading the furious charge to crush Hillary’s candidacy.